beesanderson/vanilla/README.md

 # Before and After Refactor:

 Just an example of form validation in vanilla JS refactoring before and after.
+Some disorganized notes taken after recovering from covid related hospitalization.

+## Form Validator Module

-## If Statements (not clean nor scalable)
+### If Statements (not clean nor scalable)

 ```JS
 // will do if statements first.
 Simple easy way